TropicalAssets

 Can foreigners buy property in Las Terrenas?+

 Yes.
-Foreign buyers have nearly the same rights as citizens under Law 16-95 — no local partner required.
-You'll need a passport and a Dominican tax ID (RNC).
+Foreign buyers have nearly the same rights as citizens under Law 16-95 — no local partner or residency required.
+You'll need a passport and a Dominican tax ID (RNC), which your attorney can obtain.

 What are the closing costs in Las Terrenas?+